domenicomuti/FlutterDoom/README.md

 ![Video Demo](demo.gif)

-A new Doom port based on the original 1997 source code, built for Android, iOS, Linux and macOS using Flutter and dart:ffi.
+A new Doom port based on the original 1997 source code, built for Android, iOS, Linux, macOS and Windows using Flutter and dart:ffi.

 For comprehensive details on how it was made, I created a highly detailed post on my blog.